DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 What class is `all_the_data`?
 How about `mode`?
 What is going on?

 Notice a couple of interesting thing.
-First it's class is a data.frame, but it is actually a list underneath.
+First it's class is a `data.frame`, but it is actually a list underneath.
 Second, without asking or warning us, it has coerced *genotype* and *day* into factors.
 It is assuming that since you are treating this like regular data (that you will probably want to analyze or plot) you want these as factors.
 Often this is true.
 If you don't want this behaviour there is an argument that you can set `stringsAsFactors == FALSE`.

 It is really important to note that data.frames are useful for heterogeneous objects **ONLY IF** all objects (vectors) are the **same length**.
 It is ok to have missing data, as long as R knows there should be missing data (NA) in certain spots.
 When you need to store a collection of heterogeneous objects, but the objects are of different lengths, then you need to use lists.

 As we showed in the video tutorials and exercises, you can extract and subset in a couple of ways (like lists or as a matrix).
 So show three different ways to extract the 2nd, 3rd and 4th column from `all_the_data`

 Question 26.
 Using standard numeric subsetting, extract columns 2,3 and 4.

 We will use the operator `[` for indexing and subsetting.